OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/defining_components/metadata.rst

 In this example, 'size' is required; the first time we try to get 'size', we would have got an error if we

-(1) did not pass in 'size' when instantiating 'VectorDoublingComp' and (2) did not set its value in the code for VectorDoublingComp.
+1. did not pass in 'size' when instantiating 'VectorDoublingComp' and
+2. did not set its value in the code for VectorDoublingComp.

+Not setting a default value when declaring it implies that the value must be set prior to getting it.

 Providing default values
 ------------------------

-One reason why using metadata is convenient is that a default value can be specified, allowing passing the value in during component instantiation to be optional.
+One reason why using metadata is convenient is that a default value can be specified, making it optional to pass the value in during component instantiation.

 .. embed-code::
     openmdao.utils.tests.test_options_dictionary_feature.LinearCombinationComp